 The Empire

 Today Samsung is the largest South Korean chaebol (conglomerate).
 It manufactures smartphones, semiconductors, displays, appliances, and ships.
 It runs hospitals, theme parks, and life insurance companies.
-It accounts for approximately 20% of South Korea's GDP.
+Samsung accounts for approximately 20% of South Korea's entire GDP - a single company responsible for one-fifth of a nation's economic output.

 All because a 28-year-old thought selling dried fish deserved a name that meant "three stars."